maidsafe/temp_safe_network/README.md

 Wallet at "safe://hnyybyqbp8d4u79f9sqhcxtdczgb76iif74cdsjif1wegik9t38diuk1yny9e" has a total balance of 0 safecoins
 ```

-The coin balance of an individual spendable balance can also be queried by providing it's friendly name as part of the `Wallet` URL, e.g. the `Wallet` we created above contains an spendable balance named 'first-spendable-balance', so we can check the balance of it (instead of the total balance of the `Wallet`) with the followign command:
+The coin balance of an individual spendable balance can also be queried by providing its friendly name as part of the `Wallet` URL, e.g. the `Wallet` we created above contains an spendable balance named 'first-spendable-balance', so we can check the balance of it (instead of the total balance of the `Wallet`) with the following command:
 ```shell
 $ safe wallet balance safe://hnyybyqbp8d4u79f9sqhcxtdczgb76iif74cdsjif1wegik9t38diuk1yny9e/first-spendable-balance
 Wallet's spendable balance at "safe://hnyybyqbp8d4u79f9sqhcxtdczgb76iif74cdsjif1wegik9t38diuk1yny9e/first-spendable-balance" has a balance of 0 safecoins